-When the automatic locking mechanism is activated the seat belt cannot be extended again until the seat belt tongue is detached from the buckle and fully retracted.
-Once retracted, the seat belt is in the emergency locking mode.
+When the ALR mode is activated, the seat belt cannot be extended again until the seat belt tongue is detached from the buckle and fully retracted.
+The seat belt returns to the ELR mode after the seat belt fully retracts.
 See "Child restraints" later in this section for more information.

-The automatic locking mode should be used only for child restraint installation.
-During normal seat belt use by a passenger, the locking mode should not be activated.
+The ALR mode should be used only for child restraint installation.
+During normal seat belt use by a passenger, the ALR mode should not be activated.
 If it is activated it may cause uncomfortable seat belt tension.
 It can also change the operation of the front passenger air bag.
 See "Front passenger air bag and status light" later in this section.